mwilliams415/ElkStack-Project/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

+SSH into the control node and follow the steps below:
+- Copy the playbook file to control node
+- Update the host file to include webserver's and the ELKserver
+- Run the playbook, and navigate to _HTTP://13.78.148.218:5601 to check that the installation worked as expected.